yigitpolat/praktikum/README.md

 training, efficient image processing techniques are chosen when developing an application to find bottle fill level.
 By leveraging traditional image processing algorithms such as thresholding, edge detection, and contour analysis, it becomes possible to extract relevant features like the bottle's outline and water height.

+## CPEE - Model Integration

+The CPEE is accessible via the following link: [CPEE Execution Interface] (https://cpee.org/flow/edit.html?monitor=https://cpee.org/flow/engine/22616/).
+Our model is named "test.xml" and resides within the "liquid-level" folder.

+Our model accepts an input in the form of an image in base64 format.
+Specifically, it expects an overall image of the cocktail maker machine with multiple bottles present.
+The CPEE orchestrates the execution of the model and returns three boolean variables indicating the fullness of three distinct bottle types.

+The execution process within the CPEE is broken down into several key steps:

+- Initialization ("Base"): This initial step initializes all the variables required for the model's operation.

+- Service Call ("Crop Bottles"): In this step, the CPEE makes a service call to an endpoint labeled "cropbottles."
+This service is responsible for identifying and cropping each individual bottle from the input image, saving them as base64-encoded images within an array of three.

+- Service Calls ("Get 'X' Fill Level"): Following the "cropbottles" step, there are three subsequent service calls to the "filllevels" endpoint.
+These calls are made three times, each time with a specific bottle type.
+The CPEE sets the variables that represent the fullness of the bottles to the determined values for each bottle.

+The execution process, orchestrated by the Cloud Process Execution Engine, allows us to process an image of the cocktail machine and determine the fullness of three different bottle types.
+This integration provides information to increase the functionality of the cocktail machine.

 ## Run the code